-Our educators are highly skilled and can deliver the curriculum in a variety of ways so that your child shows growth in learning.
+Our teachers are highly skilled and can deliver the curriculum in a variety of ways so that your child shows growth in learning.

 We use explicit instruction for the delivery of literacy and numeracy on a daily basis.
 Practice, repetition and the development of neural pathways are three principles for effective teaching.